← All comparisons

 Playwright was created by the same team precisely because they recognized Puppeteer's limitations as a testing tool.
 If you're choosing Puppeteer for testing today, you're choosing the foundation that its own creators moved past.

 Puppeteer interacts with pages through CSS selectors, XPath expressions, or ARIA selectors.
-Every click, every type, every assertion depends on finding the right DOM element.
-When your application changes — a redesign, a component library update, a refactor that changes class names — selectors break.
+Every click, type, and assertion depends on finding the right DOM element.
+When your application changes — a redesign, a component library update, a refactor that changes class names — selectors can break.

 The Hidden Infrastructure Cost